Are you looking for inspiration to create a truly engaging and interactive touchscreen technology experience for your customers or visitors?

 GEA, a global leader in systems for the food, beverage, and pharmaceutical sectors, transformed their customer engagement with an innovative mobile showroom powered by POPcomms’ interactive touchscreen technology.
 Designed to showcase their advanced machinery, plants, and process technologies, the mobile showroom provided a dynamic, hands-on experience for customers worldwide.

-Equipped with multiple touchscreens, the showroom allowed visitors to explore GEA’s complex solutions at their own pace.
+Equipped with multiple touchscreens that serve as both an input device and a display, the showroom allowed visitors to explore GEA’s complex solutions at their own pace.
+If the hardware supports it, multi touch screens enable enhanced interaction, allowing multiple users to engage simultaneously or perform complex gestures.
 From interactive sales presentations to videos and detailed product displays, the platform made it easy for customers to visualize intricate technologies and understand their benefits.
+The touch interface enabled intuitive exploration of content, making the experience seamless and engaging.
 An interactive map and the ability to zoom in on specific features added further depth to the experience.
+When navigating the system, a well-designed user interface and thoughtful UI design ensured usability, visual clarity, and a positive user experience.

 On an impressive tour, the showroom visited 19 countries and 73 cities, hosting over 160 open-truck show days and more than 100 trade events.
 Along the way, thousands of visitors engaged with GEA’s solutions in an impactful, memorable manner.